Looking for the best Google Chrome extensions for software testers?

 Chrome extensions for software testing – Test Evidence

-#11.
-Lightshot – Lightshot is a light and handy screen capture tool that allows you to take screenshots for test evidence and customize them by adding annotations.
-It has a simple interface and is light-weight.
+Lightshot is a light (no pun intended!) and handy screen capture tool that allows you to take screenshots for test evidence and customise them by adding annotations.
+It has a simple interface and is lightweight.
 You can save the screenshots to your local machine or upload them to the cloud (which you can share as a link with others).

-#12.
-Screencastify – Another extension which should be a part of a tester’s toolkit.
-Screencastify is a screen-recorder extension for chrome which you can use while testing.
+Screencastify is a screen-recorder extension for chrome that you can use while testing.
 It allows capturing user behaviour on any web page as a video which you can share with developers as test evidence.
 Just press record and the content of your tab is recorded.

 Chrome extensions for software testing: Website Cookie Testing

-#14.
-Cookie Editor – Cookie Editor is another chrome extension which you can use to edit cookies during testing.
+Cookie Editor is another chrome extension that you can use to edit cookies during testing.
 Like it says on the tin, it allows you to edit cookies – you can add, delete, edit, protect, block and search cookies.
 It also enables you to export cookies in JSON format.

-#15.
-Clear Cache – Find it a hassle to clear browser cache in chrome browser when you in the middle of testing?
-This chrome extension allows you to clear browser cache from the toolbar avoiding the longer route (Settings > Clear browsing data).
+Clear Cache Chrome extension allows you to clear browser cache from the toolbar avoiding the longer route (Settings > Clear browsing data).
 You can customize it to control which data you want to clear – app cache, downloads, file systems, form data, browsing history, local storage, passwords etc.

 Chrome extensions for software testing – Emulate different Screen Sizes

-#20.
-Form Fuzzer – Form Fuzzer is another chrome extension to populate form fields with different values and comes in handy during exploratory testing.
+Form Fuzzer is another chrome extension to populate form fields with different values and comes in handy during exploratory testing.
 Like Bug Magnet, you don’t need to key in different formats of email addresses, phone numbers etc manually when testing forms.
-Just right-click on the form field you want filled and select the desired value from presets.
+Just right-click on the form field you want filling and select the desired value from presets.

-#21.
-Web Developer Form Filler – This chrome extension makes filling form fields a child’s play and proves useful while exploratory testing.
-You can set up hot-keys to fill web forms using a single key.
+Web Developer Form Filler chrome extension makes filling form fields a child’s play and proves useful while exploratory testing.
+You can set up hotkeys to fill web forms using a single key.

 Chrome extensions for API Testing

-#23.
-Advanced RESTClient – Advanced RESTClient is another chrome extension for API testing.
+Advanced RESTClient is another chrome extension for API testing.
 It is not as feature-rich as Postman but is great for a start into API Testing.
-REST Client allows you create and test custom API requests with a simple interface.
+REST Client allows you to create and test custom API requests with a simple interface.

-#24.
-Resteasy – Resteasy is another option for testing RESTful APIs within Chrome.
-It offers similar functionality to Advanced REST Client chrome extension.
+Resteasy is another option for testing RESTful APIs within Chrome.
+It offers similar functionality to the Advanced REST Client chrome extension.
 So, you can try both and choose your favourite.

-#26.
-Ghostery – This chrome extension makes it easier to test how an application behaves when the network goes down and APIs fail as a result.
+Ghostery makes it easier to test how an application behaves when the network goes down and APIs fail as a result.
 It allows you to see all the trackers on a web page and provides an option to disable a specific one.

 Chrome extensions for Security and Penetration Testing

-#28.
-Request Maker – Request Maker is a core penetration testing chrome extension using which you can create new requests, capture requests made by web pages, tamper with the URLs, modify headers and POST data.
-The feature I like the most in Request Make is – you can bookmark the requests on the click of a button which is a great time-saver.
+Request Maker is a core penetration testing chrome extension using which you can create new requests, capture requests made by web pages, tamper with the URLs, modify headers and POST data.
+The feature I like the most in Request Maker is you can bookmark the requests on the click of a button which is a great time-saver.

 Chrome extensions for Accessibility Testing

 There are various guidelines (WCAG, ARIA, RGAA, Section 508) that define a way to make Web content and Web applications more accessible to people with disabilities.
-These chrome extensions can be used for accessibility testing to make sure these standards are met.
+The below chrome extensions can be used for accessibility testing to make sure these standards are met.

-#31.
-WAVE Evaluation Tool – WAVE is a great web accessibility evaluation tool which is used to test any website against WCAG guidelines.
-WAVE Evaluation tool is a great chrome browser extension for accessibility testing as it adds WAVE capabilities within your browser and provides visual feedback about the accessibility of a web page by injecting icons and indicators into the web page.
+WAVE is a great web accessibility evaluation tool which is used to test any website against WCAG guidelines.
+WAVE Evaluation tool is really useful for accessibility testing as it adds WAVE capabilities within your browser and provides visual feedback about the accessibility of a web page by injecting icons and indicators into the web page.

 Chrome extensions to enhance productivity